argilla-io/argilla/argilla/docs/reference/argilla-server/configuration.md

 Redis is used by Argilla to store information about jobs to be processed on background.
 The following environment variables are useful to config how Argilla connects to Redis:

 - `ARGILLA_REDIS_URL`: A URL string that contains the necessary information to connect to a Redis instance (Default: `redis://localhost:6379/0`).
+- `ARGILLA_REDIS_USE_CLUSTER`: If "True" tries the connection with the URL to a  Redis Cluster instead of a Redis Standalone instance.

 ### Datasets